Sawgrass Country Club: Fishing

+Saltwater

-SCC's beach access provides a great location for surf fishing.
+SCC's beach access is utilized for surf fishing.

 Fourth of July

 Sawgrass has a long standing tradition of celebrating USA's freedom on Independence Day.
 The day always starts with a golf cart parade.
 Families enjoy friendly competition while decorating carts in a particular theme.
 While many simply stick with patriotic, themes can be about anything the contestant desires.
 The carts parade around the neighborhood and are judged in multiple categories.
 A cookout and fireworks are also part of the tradition.
 The club's fireworks have gained the reputation as being one of the best shows in the area.